hhzl/LearnWords2/README.md

 ````

-The construction above is an IIFE.
+The construction above (IIFE) returns the BoxOfQuestions object ready for use.
-This is a function without a name which is only run once, just after the definition.
-The return value of the function is of interest.
-It is assigned to the global LW object.

 If there is no configuration of the db you could as well just do